RajuGujjalapati/MachineLearning/README.md

 #### Sort Encoding

-May be it sounds weired to you but i have applied this in my own way.
+May be it sounds weird to you but i have applied this in my own way.
 I have taken <i> value_counts </i> and sorted values then i mapped values by enumerating it from 0 to n.<br>
 Say, I have 11 types of variables.
-I sorted the data and applied from 0 to 11.
+I sorted the data and applied from 0 to 11.So, the variables are get the values according their count.
 Because my "class" label is an categorical type. so, i tried this approach.
 <br>
 Now, i have a clean numerical data.

 # Feature Engineering

-Feature Engineering is a data preparation process.
+Feature Engineering is a data preparation process technique.
 One modifies the data such that Machine Learning algorithms identify more patterns.<br>

 ### Feature Selction

+Used Pearson correlation to find the best columns, and dropped unnecessary features.

+# Algorithm Selection

+Since the class labels are classification type, we have to select the best classification algorithm.<br>
+Mostly i have un-even data, i am safe to use <b>DecisionTree Classifier<b>, Generally decision tree tends to overfit the data.<br>
+Mostly 30% of the class label is single type, I believe it tends to overfit and used <b>RandomForestClassifier<b> and to select the best parameters i have used
+<b>Hyper Parameter Tuning<b> after fitting the data with best params, predict the test_data.
+  <br>Here i got <b>99.3%<b> accuracy for train data and <b>99.2<b> for test data<br>

+## Performance Metrics

+I have used confuion matrix to know where i am wrong.